David Grene: Family

 Ruth Grene is a professor of plant physiology at Virginia Tech.
 Nicholas Grene is Emeritus Professor of English Literature at Trinity College Dublin, where his father took his first degree.
 After divorcing Marjorie, Grene married Ethel Weiss, and fathered the twins, Gregory Grene (lead singer and accordionist for Irish jig-punk band The Prodigals), and Andrew Grene, who was working for the United Nations when he died in the 2010 Haiti earthquake; Andrew's body was confirmed by the Department of Foreign Affairs on 19 January 2010 to have been found in the wreckage of Haiti's destroyed UN building.
 Grene had been meeting with the head of the UN in Haiti at the time of his death.
 The body of Andrew Grene was brought home to Belturbet, County Cavan on 30 January 2010 and buried beside his father after a funeral the following day.
-A charity, the Andrew Grene Foundation, has been set up in his memory.
+A charity, the Andrew Grene Foundation, was set up in his memory.